Weave Local Scorers

 The WeaveTrustScorerV1

-is a composite scorer for RAG systems that evaluates the trustworthiness of model outputs by grouping the outputs of other scorers into two logical categories, Critical and Advisory.
-Based on the compostite score, WeaveTrustScorerV1
+is a composite scorer for RAG systems that evaluates the trustworthiness of model outputs by grouping other scorers into two categories: Critical and Advisory.
+Based on the composite score, it returns a trust level:

 high